JTinglof/beginner-java/twitter-search/README.md

 # Twitter Search

-This project I created a program to displays a desired number of the most recent Tweets that use a user specified word or phrase.
+In this project I created a program that displays a desired number of the most recent Tweets that use a user specified word or phrase.

 ## Usage